 Monolithic architecture vs. microservices architecture

-The difference between monolithic architecture and microservices architecture
+Difference between monolithic architecture and microservices architecture

 Advantages and disadvantages of each architecture

 Monolithic architecture is simple to develop and deploy, but can become complex to manage and scale as the application grows.
-Microservices architecture, on the other hand, is more flexible and scalable, but is also more complex to implement and may require additional resources.
+Microservices architecture, on the other hand, is more flexible and scalable, but it is also more complex to implement and may require additional resources.

 Native vs. hybrid architecture

-The difference between native and hybrid architecture
+Difference between native architecture and hybrid architecture

 Advantages and disadvantages of each architecture